pimoroni/picovision/docs/python-documentation.md

 First, some terms-

 * Image Index - an index to identify where sprite image data should be stored
 * Sprite Slot - a single, hardware sprite.
-There are up to 32 (or 16 on widescreen versions).
+There are up to 80 (or 32 on widescreen versions).

 ### Loading Sprites